robbytables/bug-free-invention/unit-1-variables/instructor-resources/02-variables/02-variables-slides.md

 **Talking Points**:

 - "We can always change what a variable is holding; it's just a container.
 Initially setting a variable to a value is known as assigning the variable.
-In our example above, we declared the `cupcakes_ive_eaten` variable and assigned it the value of `3`."
+In our example above, we declared the `cups_of_coffee_consumed` variable and assigned it the value of `3`."
 - "If we eat more cupcakes, we can *reassign* the variable to a different value - here, 4."
 - "We can reassign our variable as many times as we want.
 However, only the most recent value of a variable will be retained.
 Once a variable is reassigned, its original value is lost forever.
 If you think of a box, reassigning a variable is like throwing away what's in the box and replacing it with something new."